Damkols/greenlight/readme.md

 - Use value of env
 - maxOpenConns, maxIdleConns, maxIdleTime fields for connection pool config
 - Read connection pool settings from cmd flags into config struct
+- Set maximum number of open connections in the pool